-This is to formally notify you of our intent to acquire certain property which you own located at:

-LOCATION OF PROPERTY TO BE ACQUIRED)

-We are interested in purchasing the property you own to:

-(BRIEF DESCRIPTION OF THE PROJECT)

-THIS NOTICE IS PRELIMINARY IN NATURE AND IS NOT A NOTICE TO VACATE.
+This is to formally notify you of our intent to acquire certain property which you own located at: LOCATION OF PROPERTY TO BE ACQUIRED) We are interested in purchasing the property you own to: (BRIEF DESCRIPTION OF THE PROJECT) THIS NOTICE IS PRELIMINARY IN NATURE AND IS NOT A NOTICE TO VACATE.
 IT DOES NOT ESTABLISH ELIGIBILITY FOR RELOCATION PAYMENTS OR OTHER RELOCATION ASSISTANCE.
 To help explain the acquisition procedures, we are enclosing a copy of the booklet, "When A Public Agency Acquires Your Property".
 You may donate this property or an easement interest in this property if you so desire.

-(COMMUNITY OFFICIAL)

-This notice (and all notices) should be hand-delivered and a signed receipt obtained or sent registered or certified mail, return receipt requested.
+If you have any questions before this office can contact you again, please call (NAME OF PERSON TO CONTACT AT AGENCY), who is the (TITLE OF PERSON TO CONTACT).
+Our telephone number is (AGENCY TELEPHONE NUMBER), and our regular office hours are (OFFICE HOURS - from to Sincerely, (COMMUNITY OFFICIAL) This notice (and all notices) should be hand-delivered and a signed receipt obtained or sent registered or certified mail, return receipt requested.

-AQ-4